My Work

 Welcome New Clients!!!

 We ask that you please have the most recent medical records from your Veterinarian(s) sent to us.
-Let them know they can email records to westendanimalcenter@gmail.com or fax them to us at (415) 578-2854.
+You can attach them to the portal via messages.
 We need the most relavent and recent records, not necessarily complete records.
 As many Veterinary offices require this request directly from the animal’s persons, you will need to ensure we have your animals records prior to the initial visit.
-If you have any questions, give us a call at (415) 721-7494.
 Also, to help ensure your dogs comfort during their session, take them on a short walk to relieve themselves prior to their treatment.
 Thank you for assisting with this and I look forward to working with you!